Dear Dead Delilah

-Dear Dead Delilah is a 1972 American slasher film written and directed by John Farris and starring Agnes Moorehead, Will Geer, Michael Ansara, Dennis Patrick, Anne Meacham, and Robert Gentry.
+Dear Dead Delilah is a 1972 American Southern Gothic film written and directed by John Farris and starring Agnes Moorehead, Will Geer, Michael Ansara, Dennis Patrick, Anne Meacham, and Robert Gentry.
 It follows a group of family members in a dilapidated Nashville plantation who fall victim to axe murders while searching for a family fortune hidden somewhere on the property.

 It was filmed on location in Nashville, Tennessee.
 Star Agnes Moorehead was in ill health from advanced uterine cancer during production, so her character was written to be in a wheelchair as part of the story.
 Moorehead died less than 2 years after the film was released.

 Plot

 In 1943 in Nashville, Tennessee, a pregnant woman, Luddy, murders her overbearing mother with an axe.
 Twenty-five years later, Luddy is released from prison.
 She visits a small college town nearby, where she observes a touch football game occurring in a local park.
 Luddy is inadvertently knocked over by one of the players, Richard.
 Richard's wife Ellen, a nurse, insists on letting a stunned Luddy stay with them at South Hall, a decrepit plantation where they reside with Ellen's infirm elderly aunt, Delilah.

 Ellen discovers Luddy's prison paperwork while she is resting, and later confronts Luddy about it, but assures her she will not tell anyone.
 Ellen asks Luddy to stay at the home indefinitely, serving as a housekeeper.
 Ellen summons Delilah's brother Alonzo, a retired doctor, to examine Luddy.
 In conversation, Luddy tells Alonzo that she has a daughter that would be approximately Ellen's age.
 Meanwhile, Delilah meets with Roy Jurroe, her attorney, who warns her against enforcing a financial plan with her brothers Alonzo and Morgan, and sister, Grace.
 In a heated argument, Delilah threatens Ray and asks him to leave.

 Several days later, Richard visits with his mistress, the alcoholic Grace, remarking his frustration over Delilah's control of the family fortune.
 Delilah has a dinner gathering at South Hall, attended by Ellen, Richard, Luddy, and Grace as well as Delilah's friend Morgan and his girlfriend Buffy.
 Alonzo, who is secretly battling a heroin addiction, also joins the gathering.
 During dinner, Delilah announces that she has mere months left to live, and that she has willed South Hall to the state of Tennessee.
 She also reveals that she located a packet of old money buried on the property amounting to $600,000; it had been left there by her father, Bailey Charles, who acquired it after covertly selling his expensive racehorses, setting his barn on fire, and collecting the insurance claim.
 Delilah declares that whoever finds the fortune can keep it.
 Alonzo and Grace are skeptical of Delilah's story.